actsasrob/lircdo/README_lircd.conf.md

 ### Display Name meta key

 The 'displayname' meta key is required for every script but is unused at this time.
 In the future the value may be used via a graphical user interface (GUI).
-Ad line line like '# meta: displayname=<value>' where \<value> is an appropriate human readable label that succintly describes what the script does.
+Add a line like '# meta: displayname=<value>' where \<value> is an appropriate human readable label that succintly describes what the script does.

 ### Examples